 CJS believes this province can move past coal towards renewable electricity generation, and we’re currently working on a research project to make this case.
 This includes addressing both technical and social challenges, so our group will be both modelling renewable energy choices and engaging with coal-producing communities to bridge the gap between folks in the province on this issue.

-Back in November we sat down with Dr. Andrew Watson, professor in the Department of History and the School of Environment and Sustainability at the University of Saskatchewan, and chatted about his work examining the history of coal in Canada.
+Near the outset of this project, we sat down with Dr. Andrew Watson, professor in the Department of History and the School of Environment and Sustainability at the University of Saskatchewan, and chatted about his work examining the history of coal in Canada.
 Listen here: